UniversalGRAMM/UniversalGRAMM.github.io/getting-started.md

   - The successful mapping results will be saved in `unpositioned_dot_output.png` and `positioned_dot_output.png`.

 ## Running UGRAMM:

+- The following command maps the `conv_nounroll_Balance` benchmark onto an 8x8 RIKEN CGRA using a seed value of 15.

 > ./run_ugramm.sh 15 8 8 Kernels/Conv_Balance/conv_nounroll_Balance.dot config.json